-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 You can customize the way the widget handles errors by providing a custom function using the

 error configuration parameter.
-The first argument is the file, the error message the second and if the error occured server-side, the third parameter will be an instance of
+The first argument is the file, the error message the second, and if the error occurred server-side, the third parameter will be an instance of

 XMLHttpRequest.

 As always, client-side validation is only half the battle.
 You must also perform validation on the server.
-When we implement a simple server-side component later we’ll look at the expected format of the error response, which when properly configured will be displayed in the same way as client-side errors (illustrated below).
+When we implement a simple server-side component later, we’ll look at the expected format of the error response, which when properly configured will be displayed in the same way as client-side errors (illustrated below).

 Overriding Messages and Translation

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.